Reading time: 5 minutes

 We all know how important our smartphones are when on holiday.
-It’s possible to order a pizza or taxi at the touch of a button, or find our way around unfamiliar places with a local’s ease.
-Things have definitely moved on from scouring tattered old guide books for out-of-date information, that’s for sure.
+It's possible to order a pizza or taxi at the touch of a button or find our way around unfamiliar places with a local's ease.
+Things have definitely moved on from scouring tattered old guidebooks for out-of-date information.

-Our Kiwi friends have kept things simple for us, so every time you hop across to New Zealand, you won’t be paying through the nose when using mobile data if you prepare in advance.
-Here’s what you need to know.
+If you plan ahead before you hop across to New Zealand, you can avoid paying through the nose when using mobile data.
+Here's what you need to know.

 Can I use an Australian SIM card in New Zealand?